dannybynum/GroupCapstone/README.md

 Aug-5, I removed the "fuel_capacity" from the files twist_controller.py and dbw_node.py -- this was not used and decided it would help me learn by making a small modification from suggestions in the video

+## Update Aug-9, 720 pm PT - add initial real traffic light inference model support

+This verion is based on the lastest from origin.
+* real classifier model change when launch with roslaunch launch/site.launch.
+Added param in tl_detector launch file
+* twist_controller launch folder and makefile

+In simulation mode this works ok for run(green light) and stop(red light).
+For real mode this has not been verified yet.
+So please don't run site launch yet.

 ## Update Aug-9, 615pm ET - Car now stops at traffic lights (in simulator)